Explore Your Experiential Pathways

 This work generally begins with an on-campus office outside of your major department, but your major academic advisors or will often be part of the conversation.
 The SBS Pathways Peers Advising Interns can also help your start your exploration.

-This scholarship award supports SBS students who will complete internships during the summer ’23 semester.
-Candidates must be in good academic standing with at least 45 credits. * Please note, the Early Decision round is for students with confirmed internships offers only.
-SBS in …
+This scholarship award supports SBS students who will engage in internships during the 2024 Winter and Spring semesters.
+Candidates must be in good academic standing with at least 45 credits. …